 Get a second opinion: Speaking of the car, you should also have a skilled mechanic take a look at the vehicle.
 The mechanic can examine the car and determine if there was indeed a defect in one of the car’s systems that caused the accident.

-Provide evidence of a breach of warranty: A vehicle, as well as the parts that make up the vehicle, often has a written down, or implied, warranty.
+Provide evidence of a breach of warranty: A vehicle, as well as the parts that make up the vehicle, often has a written or implied warranty.
 This warranty dictates how long the parts should reasonably last.
 For example, a twenty-year-old car that becomes involved in an accident due to a defective part is unlikely to be considered the fault of the manufacturer.
 That car lasted as long as could be expected, and the defect was likely due to the vehicle’s age.
-However, a car that experienced a defect within six-months may still be within its warranty.
+But a car that experienced a defect within six months may still be within its warranty.
 As such, the manufacturer may be held liable.

 Speak with an attorney: For an auto defect case, you are unlikely to win if you go it alone.
-As we said, car companies have teams of attorneys that they are happy to unleash on you, so long as it means they don’t have to pay out a settlement.
+Car companies have teams of attorneys that they are happy to unleash on you, so long as it means they don’t have to pay out a settlement.
 Working with a skilled and determined attorney at Lenahan Law Firm to get the compensation you deserve may be the best way to ensure that you have filed a successful auto defect claim.

 When negligent auto companies allow defective or malfunctioning vehicles to be sold to consumers, the outcome can be serious car accidents, catastrophic injuries and tragic cases of wrongful death.
 Facing a serious injury can be an emotionally and physically taxing experience that no one should have to experience.
 But you have the ability to retain high quality, experienced counsel to help you with your auto product liability claim.